Neural Network Research to Predict Gap Risk for Financial Assets

 - Network’s Loss Function: Taking cue from the results in this research paper, I have tested training the network with Mean Absolute Error (MAE).
 The paper goes further to suggest to train with a 10-day stride and a 20-day overlap between successive windows.

-- I obtain accuracy metric for divergent pairs of stocks:
+- I obtain Threshold Accuracy metric for divergent pairs of stocks:

 ---|---|---|---|---|---|---|---|